drfiemost/testPRNG/README.md

 ## Output

-As a first check we just dump a thousands of numbers produced by the generators and plot then on a graph to see if they look random.
+As a first check we just dump a thousand of numbers in the range [0,100) produced by the generators and plot then on a graph to see if they look random.
 Weird thing is that the Lemire output doesn't seem random at all but shows a pattern repeating every ~50 data.
 The others look quite good, sufficiently resembling white noise.

 ![Output of the Lemire generator](images/Lemire_dump.png)
 ![Output of the xorshift16 generator](images/xorshift16_dump.png)